 Horizon's Hoverbike looks like a jet ski and is powered by a compact hybrid-electric system.
 Credit: Horizon Aeronautics

 Instead of adjusting the angle of attack of a helicopter or eVTOL rotor to generate forward thrust, Blainjett's DVP invention adjusts the pitch of the rotor blades over half of the rotor arc.
 The idea of hemispherical rotors is perfectly suited to an aircraft such as a flying motorbike, because it needs to stay straight while flying.

 A unique shape: how it works

-“When we realized we could arrange the lifting rotors in a way that maximizes available space,” he explains the president of Blainjett Cary Zachary, "We realized we have something unique".
+"When we realized we could arrange the lifting rotors in a way that maximizes available space," he explains the president of Blainjett Cary Zachary, "We understood that we have something unique".